-Buckeye Health Plan P.O.
-Box 3000 Farmington, MO 63640-3800 Providers should have the servicing provider's name, member name, member ID number, date of birth, date of service and claim number, if applicable.
+Buckeye Health Plan

+P.O.
+Box 3000

+Farmington, MO 63640-3800

+Please do not send a copy of the disputed claim

 Administrative Claim Appeal

+Providers should have the servicing provider's name, member name, member ID number, date of birth, date of service and claim number, if applicable.
 A provider may request that a specific issue be re-evaluated by Buckeye.
 An administrative claim appeal should be submitted in writing, within 180 days of the adverse finding and clearly marked "APPEAL" on the letter.
-Included in the letter should be why the claim or issue merits reconsideration, a copy of both the claim in question and the EOP.
-If applicable, the provider should also include medical records, chart notes and/or other pertinent information to support the request for reconsideration.
+Included in the letter should be why the claim or issue merits reconsideration, a copy of the EOP and if applicable, the provider should also include medical records, chart notes and/or other pertinent information to support the request for reconsideration.
+Please do not send a copy of the disputed claim.
 Administrative claim appeals should be submitted to:

-Buckeye Health Plan

-Appeals Department

-P.O.
-Box 3000

-Farmington, MO 63640-3800
+Buckeye Health Plan Appeals Department P.O.
+Box 3000 Farmington, MO 63640-3800